 As well as getting Council’s approval as your landlord, you may need building approval from Council for development or infrastructure changes to your leased premises.

 You need to go through the same building approval process as if you were making the changes on private land.

-For staged developments, each development stage is classed as a separate development application for fee purposes.
+For staged developments, each development stage requires a separate development application for fee purposes.

 Contaminated land management

-To assist tenants with the maintenance of facilities Council undertakes condition audits of all buildings on leased premises every three to four years.
+To assist tenants with maintenance of facilities, Council undertakes condition audits of all buildings on leased premises.
+Audits occur every three to four years.

 The condition audit process involves the assessment of all aspects of the building/s including:

 - structural elements such as building foundations, roofs and stairs/ramps